DavidFernandezUD/AI-Voice-Assistant/README.md

 ## Project Overview

 The starting point of the project is the wake-word detection model.
-This is in essence a binary classification problem, so the model of choice will be a LSTM with a single sigmoid output for binary classification.
+This is in essence a binary classification problem, so the model of choice will be a CNN with a single sigmoid output for binary classification.
 The model should be simple enough tu run continuously on an embedded system like a raspberry pi, without consuming too much resources, but should also be robust enough so that other words aren't missinterpreted as the keyword.